No one will blame you for thinking that only project managers are qualified to manage a project. That’s what the diploma on the wall is for, right?

-Not only does it eliminate the possibility of having to empty your pockets but also lets you maximize your break!
+Not only does it eliminate the possibility of having to empty your pockets but it also lets you maximize your break!

 2. Planning a party

 Throwing a party for your best friend or colleague at work would require a plan to be initiated in advance.
-This would require you to ask friends to join in on the planning so that you have an extra pair of hands to take care of things.
+This would need you to ask friends to join in on the planning so that you have an extra pair of hands to take care of things.

 So if you were a project manager, what would you do to ensure everyone is doing their bit?

 For starters, you’d have to confirm that there are effective time management skills and effort bandwidth to get all activities in the plan done.
 This way, even if you hit a snag as the date nears, you have a contingency plan in place.
 And secondly, you have to keep an open mind to different suggestions that may become more practical, so long as the party can successfully remain under budget and within capacity.

 Stocking up the pantry is a real-life project management example, given how it requires us to make a list of the things we need, prioritize how badly it’s needed, and then set out to get it.
 But even then, the best of us are guilty of getting easily distracted, ending up with shopping carts full of unnecessary purchases.

 Things change, though, when guests unexpectedly arrive, and you are expected to host them.
 You now have a time crunch and budget to stick to, which transforms your ordinary shopping experience into a project.